cloudfoundry/credhub/docs/performance-testing.md

 The client and server TLS connections are terminated in the application and not in load balancers or a TLS termination proxy.

+#### Data Configuration

+Before every run of the performance test, the database is seeded with the JSON credentials which shall be tested against.
+After every run of the performance test, the database is truncated to ensure each run is clean and unaffected by previous runs.

 ## Performance Results

 | Request Type |  Number of Instances | Headroom Plot |